nbourdi/IntelliQ/README.md

   ```sh
   node installer.js
   ```
-5. Build the front-end using the insturctions given in the respective folder.
+5. Build the front-end using the instructions given in the respective folder.

 #### Group: SoftEng22-13